Energy price statistics

 - better cross-border collaboration and investment through a new European network for transmission system operators to bring together EU electricity and gas grid operators to cooperate and develop common commercial and technical codes and security standards.

-In October 2014 the European Commission adopted a Communication titled ‘Progress towards completing the Internal Energy Market’ (COM(2014) 634).
+In October 2014, the European Commission adopted a Communication titled ‘Progress towards completing the Internal Energy Market’ (COM(2014) 634 final).
 This noted that while market integration was on-going and delivering concrete results, market integration required more grids and transparent, simple and robust rules.
-In this context, in February 2015 the European Commission adopted a Communication titled ‘Achieving the 10 % electricity interconnection target — making Europe’s electricity grid fit for 2020’ (COM(2015) 82).
-This outlined the benefits of an interconnected energy system and the need to make full use of financial instruments such as the connecting Europe facility, the European structural and investment funds and European fund for strategic investment.
+In this context, in February 2015 the European Commission adopted a Communication titled ‘Achieving the 10 % electricity interconnection target — making Europe’s electricity grid fit for 2020’ (COM(2015) 82 final).
+This outlined the benefits of an interconnected energy system and the need to make full use of financial instruments such as the connecting Europe facility, European structural and investment funds and the European fund for strategic investments (EFSI).

 Energy prices and costs

-In January 2014, the European Commission adopted a Communication on energy prices and costs in Europe (COM(2014) 21).
-This noted that energy price rises create additional cost burdens on households and industry and affect competitiveness.
-It noted that the European Commission had prepared an analysis of energy prices and costs in Europe, with a focus on electricity and gas prices, while drawing conclusions to help inform decision makers on the policy measures that might be needed.
-The European Commission proposed a number of courses of action with a view to ensuring that Europe’s citizens and businesses can deal effectively with the energy price challenge and that the EU can maintain its competitiveness, today, to 2030, and beyond.
+In January 2014, the European Commission adopted a Communication on energy prices and costs in Europe (COM(2014) 21 final).
+This noted that energy price rises create additional cost burdens on households and industry and affect competitiveness, while drawing conclusions to help inform decision makers on the policy measures that might be needed.
+The European Commission proposed a number of courses of action with a view to ensuring that Europe’s citizens and businesses can deal effectively with the energy price challenge and that the EU can maintain its competitiveness to 2030 and beyond.

 - Consumption of energy